henrysky/astroNN/docs/source/index.rst

 .. warning:: This is a draft version of astroNN 0.99 Alpha

-.. warning:: All plotting function are currently broken and removed from the master branch, will be fixed this week
+.. warning:: All plotting functions are currently broken and removed from the master branch, will be fixed this week

 Welcome to astroNN's documentation!
 ======================================